10 Cheetah Coloring Pages That Make A Purr-fect Pastime For Kids

 5. Cheetah Making Moves

 This gal looks like she’s up to some serious stalking, and she’s probably doing it alone.
 Unlike other desert creatures that tend to travel in packs, female cheetahs are more solitary animals.
 Unless they have cubs, female cheetahs live on their own.
 (Get it, Miss Independent!)
 Male cheetahs, however, typically travel in a pack of two to three brothers.
-When a group of cheetahs is together, it’s called a coalition.
+When a group of cheetahs are together, it’s called a coalition.
 And did you know that after a cheetah makes a kill, they will drag it out of sight and eat it quietly to avoid bigger predators from stealing their food?
 This is also why they hunt during the day while other big cats are asleep.

 6. Posing On Rocks

 Doesn’t she look sleek?
 Despite their dominance in the food chain, cheetahs are actually somewhat small.
 Most cheetahs weigh between 50 to 160 pounds.
 But don’t count this big cat out.
 You might outweigh a cheetah… but they’d still win in a fight.
 Plus, their claws are always out.
 Even when they run, they don’t retract them.
 They actually use them almost like cleats to reach optimum speed.
 And fun fact: There is no end to the cheetah mating season.
 They “do it” all year round and usually give birth to a litter of two to four cubs.

 7. Cheetah Lookin’ Fly